The family shareholder

 In some cases, consideration could be given to exclude provision for spouses and provide for provision to pass straight to the next and future generations instead.

 What must always be born in mind when placing shares in a trust is that the settlor will lose control of the shareholding and place control in the hands of trustees.
-This can directly impact on the settlor’s level of influence and control in the business going forward.
+This can directly impact the settlor’s level of influence and control in the business going forward.

-All concerned must not only provide the information that is required to comply with the obligation to provide full and frank disclosure of financial resources, including business accounts (which can include management accounts) but exploration of key issues should be undertaken which will enable those concerned to understand how to protect the business and its assets and mitigate the risks posed by a divorce.
+All concerned must not only provide the information that is required to comply with the obligation to provide full and frank disclosure of financial resources, including business accounts (which can include management accounts) but exploration of key issues should be undertaken which will enable those concerned to understand how to protect the business and its assets and mitigate the risks posed by divorce.

 Is the business intended as an ongoing income stream for the family?
 What was the purpose and strategy of the business prior to divorce — was it intended to be sold within a certain timescale or passed to future generations?